mZaiam/ANFISpy/README.md

 anfis_regression = ANFIS(variables, 'gaussian')
 ```

-To create a clasification model, set the value of `n_classes' in the `output` to a number of classes greater or equal to 2.
+To create a clasification model, set the value of `n_classes` in the `output` to a number of classes greater or equal to 2.

 ```python
 from ANFISpy import ANFIS